All Episodes

 Patrick Poole, I want you to weigh in here.

-but it remains a fact that more Muslim Americans have been killed fighting for ISIS and other terrorist groups in Syria than have been killed fighting for the United States of America since nine eleven.
+But it remains a fact that more Muslim Americans have been killed fighting for ISIS and other terrorist groups in Syria than have been killed fighting for the United States of America since 9-11.

-And and as I just reported at PJ Media here today, um we already have a system of religious discrimination targeting Syrian Americans.
+And as I just reported at PJ Media here today, we already have a system of religious discrimination targeting Syrian refugees.

 Well, I want to focus on this.